rishabhsingh971/alphacode-wallpaper-crawler/README.md

-# bash-wallpaper-crawler
+# Alphacoders Wallpaper Crawler
-Bash crawler to crawl wallpapers from https://wall.alphacoders.com
+A simple bash script to crawl wallpapers from https://wall.alphacoders.com

 ## How to run
 `bash crawl.sh <search-string>`